qouteall/qouteall-blog/blog/2025/About circular reference.md

 It has two kinds of nodes:

-- Threads (processes, goroutines, async tasks).
+- The unit of execution: Threads, processes, goroutines, async tasks, etc.
-- Locks.
+- Synchronization primitives: Locks, channels, etc.

 Its edges represent **dependency**.
 A point to B means A depends on B. Specifically it has two kinds of edges:

-- A lock points to a thread.
+- Assignment edge.
+A lock points to a thread.
 It denotes that the thread already holds the lock.
 The lock's release depends on the thread's progress.
-(Assignment edge)
-- A thread points to a lock.
+- Request edge.
+A thread points to a lock.
 It denotes that the thread try to hold the lock.
 The thread's progress depends on acquiring the lock.
-It can be generalized to other synchronization elements like channels.
-(Request edge)

-When that graph forms a cycle, deadlock occurs.
+Deadlock occurs when that graph forms a **cycle**.

 A simple two-lock deadlock in Golang: